livia-ai/similarity-curator/README.md

 The API is implemented as a [Fastify](https://www.fastify.io/) application, and sits behind an [NGINX](https://www.nginx.com/) reverse proxy.
 The whole stack is containerized via [Docker](https://www.docker.com/).

+## Preparing data

+...TODO...

 ## Developer Information

 You can start the whole application stack via `docker compose up`.
 For client-development:

 - use `docker compose --file docker-compose.dev.yml up`.
 This will start only the backend, with ports exposed.
 - Change into the `/client` folder.
-- Run `npm start` to start the client application in dev mode.
+- Run `npm install` and `npm start` to start the client application in dev mode.